A Kilonova Following a Long-Duration Gamma-Ray Burst at 350 Mpc: Methods

 X-ray data are downloaded from the UK \emph{Swift} Science Data Centre \cite[UKSSDC;][]{Evans07,Evans+09}.
 We take the $0.3$ -- $10$\,keV flux light curve and convert it to 1\,keV flux density \cite[cf.][]{Gehrels08} using the photon index of $1.51$ from the late time-averaged photon counting spectrum on the UKSSDC \cite{Evans07,Evans+09}.
 The early X-ray light curve (taken in windowed timing mode) shows a bright plateau with a $0.3$ -- $10$\,keV flux of $\sim 3\times10^{-8}$\,erg\,s$^{-1}$\,cm$^{-2}$.
 Its subsequent rapid decay at a rate of $\gg t^{-3}$ indicates an internal origin for the emission.
 Photon counting mode data taken from several thousand seconds after trigger show a shallower power law evolution, consistent with the emergence of the afterglow.

 The {\it Swift}/UVOT began settled observations of the field of GRB 211211A 88 s after the BAT trigger.
 The afterglow was detected in all of the UVOT filters.
 To reduce contamination from the nearby galaxy, source counts were extracted from the UVOT image mode data using a source region of $3''$ radius.
 In order to be consistent with the UVOT calibration, these count rates were then corrected to $5''$ using the curve of growth contained in the calibration files.
 Background counts were extracted using a circular region of radius $20''$ located in a source-free region near to the GRB.
 The count rates were obtained from the image lists using the {\it Swift} tool \texttt{uvotsource}.
 They were converted to magnitudes using the UVOT photometric zero points \cite{poole+08,breveld+11}.
 To improve the signal-to noise ratio, the count rates in each filter were binned using $\Delta t = 0.2\delta t$.
-The detection of the afterglow in six \textit{Swift}/UVOT filters strongly support a $z\lesssim1.4$ origin for GRB\,211211A (99\% confidence level).
+We report all UVOT photometry in Extended Data Table~\ref{tab:swift_obs}.
+The detection of the afterglow in six \textit{Swift}/UVOT filters strongly supports a $z\lesssim1.4$ origin for GRB\,211211A (99\% confidence level).

 \bmhead{Radio Observation}

 We initiated 6~GHz ($C$-band) VLA observations of GRB\,211211A at $\delta t = 6.27$~days (Program \#21B-198; PI: Fong).
 We used 3C286 for flux and bandpass calibration and J1407+2827 for gain calibration.
 We employed the Common Astronomer Software Application (CASA) pipeline products for data calibration and analysis \cite{CASA}, and imaged the source using CASA/\texttt{tclean}, using a Briggs weighting and robustness parameter of 0.5.
 No source is detected at the position of the X-ray afterglow to a 3$\sigma$ (5$\sigma$) upper limit of 9.6~$\mu$Jy (16~$\mu$Jy).
 We utilize the more conservative, 5$\sigma$ upper limit in our analysis to account for any effects from scintillation.